iterative/helm-charts/README.md

 ## Install Studio

-We'll install studio and related components in a dedicated `studio`namespace.
+We'll install Studio and related components in a dedicated `studio` namespace.
 Let's create it now:
 ```bash
 $ kubectl create namespace studio
 ```

-> Note: If you want to install studio in any other namespace, modify the
+> Note: If you want to install Studio in any other namespace, modify the
 > `--namespace` flag in the commands below accordingly

 Configure Credentials to pull images from our secure registry: